Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we instantiate the proposed DPI and DVAE with four state-of-the-art recommendation models as the target model $f$ and conduct experiments\footnote{The code and data are provided in \url{https://drive.google.com/drive/folders/1PTHYSIWB7CiE6XdAGednxG5vwD5XGw4_?usp=sharing}} on three real-world datasets to verify the effectiveness of our methods.
-We aim to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How do DPI and DVAE perform compared to normal training and other denoising methods?
-Can DPI and DVAE help to downgrade the effect of noisy examples? \item \textbf{RQ2}: How does the design of DPI and DVAE affect the recommendation performance, including the iterative training and model selection? \item \textbf{RQ3}: Can DPI and DVAE generate reasonable preference distribution given the corrupted binary data observation? \end{itemize}
+In this section, we instantiate the proposed DeCA and DeCA(p) with four state-of-the-art recommendation models as the target model $f$ and conduct experiments on four real-world datasets to verify the effectiveness of our methods.
+We aim to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How do the proposed methods perform compared to normal training and other denoising methods?
+Can the proposed methods help to downgrade the effect of noisy examples? \item \textbf{RQ2}: How does the design of proposed methods affect the recommendation performance, including the iterative training, hyperparameter study, and model selection? \item \textbf{RQ3}: Can the proposed methods generate reasonable preference distribution given the corrupted binary data observation? \end{itemize}